KOLASINO/GITJenkins/README.md

-#dockerfile
+#Test purpose
 This is a test file
-i hope you work well today
+i trust you guys are doing great today
+Real madrid is the best team in the whole world